 Don’t Forget: Aaron Martens

-There’s a really good chance that Aaron Martens will post a Top-5 finish in this event.
-Every time he has fished a B.A.S.S. event on this body of water, he has been in the top fifteen with one exception, a 28th-place finish in the 2013 Classic.
-He clearly knows how these Oklahoman fish think, and he’ll be on ‘em.
+There’s a really good chance that Aaron Martens will post a top five finish in this event.
+Every time he has fished a B.A.S.S. event on this body of water, he has been in the top 15 with one exception, a 28th-place finish in the 2013 Classic.
+He clearly knows how these Oklahoma fish think, and he’ll be on ‘em.

 BUCKET C: EVERS